max-wil/open_wifi/README.md

 # open_wifi/n

 This should work as a base for a
--one page
+- one page
--mobile first
+- mobile first
--responsive
+- responsive

 landingpage with a
--input field
+- input field
--svg WiFi icon
+- svg WiFi icon